mui/material-ui/docs/src/pages/getting-started/page-layout-examples/page-layout-examples.md

 If while using these examples you make changes or enhancements that could improve the developer experience, or you would like to contribute an additional example, please consider creating a [pull-request on GitHub](https://github.com/mui-org/material-ui/pulls).

+So far we have demos for:
+- A dashboard
+- A sign-in page
+- A blog page
+- A checkout flow
+- An album page
+- A pricing page